 Have a look at what you need to get done and plan what you’ll do on the flight.
 Be realistic though.
 You won’t get 10 solid hours of work done on a 10-hour flight.
 Make a list of the tasks you want to accomplish, and tackle the most important jobs first.

 As good as your intentions may be there’s less oxygen circulating at 35,000 feet, so you might be left feeling more lethargic than you would sat behind your desk.

-That said, Norwegian has one of the youngest fleets in the world, and many of the new planes have a Boeing Sky Interior which has less air pressure, and LED mood lighting which is carefully balanced for leisure, work or rest.
+That said, many new planes have a Boeing Sky Interior which has less air pressure, and LED mood lighting which is carefully balanced for leisure, work or rest.

 Extra Reward tip: Get Rewarded for your business travel